 - Participation in Afternoon of Learning

-The Applied Practice Experience course should be taken in the final semester of the MPH program.
-Students must create at least two portfolio products that demonstrate achievement of at least five public health competencies.
+The Applied Practice Experience course is taken in the final semester of the MPH program.
+During this course, students complete their 150 hour internship, for which they must create at least two professional work products that benefit the internship organization and demonstrate achievement of at least five public health competencies.